Buying guide

 AI summary

-Buying off the plan means purchasing a property from a developer before it’s built.
-This offers a brand-new home, built to the latest code, with potential for capital gains before completion.
+Buying off the plan involves purchasing a property from a developer before it's built, offering a brand new home with potential for capital gain.

 What does buying off the plan mean?